RuriOSS/ce-mark/README.md

 >>      t() ::};
 >>
 ::} Here's a nautilus, have an ice cream and write a fix,
-    and don't left it to be a fossil QwQ
+    and don't leave it to be a fossil QwQ

 Cwte processing completed.
-Output written to ./test.ce.c
+Output written to ./test.c I hope I'm just a cute tail ::::<
 ```
 And I had a special rule for seccomp.c in ruri, so you can already see cwte in ruri.
 Anyway I've successfully made a 1853->1210 line code reduction in seccomp.c, 34.7% code reduction, that's a good start.